SamerMaz/React-NYTimes/README.md

-# Simple Application that presents news feed
+# Simple Application that presents the news feed
 <img src="Capture.PNG" width="500">

 ## Installing the project